apache/usergrid/stack/corepersistence/queryindex/README.md

 * What additional tests that should bring in from 1.0?

+* Should we add support for connections aka "edges" via Graph module?

 * What is a good Chop stress test, just index & query lots of stuff?

 * Is it OK to use scope.getName() as ElasticSearch type name?
+No.
 	* Are scope names guaranteed to be unique?
 	* Does a type name need to be a composite like "appId|orgId|scope"?

-* Should we add support for connections aka "edges" via Graph module?
+Yes.

 * What things can be done asyncrhonously here?
 Is there anything we should parallelize?

+* What should happen when an Entity is de-indexed?
+	* Only one specific version of Entity should be removed from index?
+	* All versions should be deleted?
+	* What API should we expose here?

+* How should we name the index?
+	* root / id / name?
+	* One index per organization?

+* Use Entity validation utils from Collection Module instead of my own checks

+* How do you tell query to return Ids, EntityRefs or Entities?
+	* Use multi-get for getting entities
+	* Use three different interfaces for Results. one for Ids, one for EntityRefs and that provides Entities.

+* Get rid of LOAD LEVEL stuff, allow caller to get whatever he wants.

+* Should entity get be parallelized?
+Maybe.

 __Work remaining:__